 3) Why pay for a guide when I know what I want and how to photograph?

 Alaska is a big, wild place.
 There are a lot more logistics to getting great shots in a short amount of time than just clicking the shutter.The knowledge and connections of a local guide can be more important than photo knowledge.This can make the difference between great shots vs NO shots.

-Knowing who to go with, who’s charging way more than they should, bear behavior, animal habits, weather, terrain, Murphy’s Law, first aid — these only come from decades of living and shooting here.
-We’ve helped fix broken or drenched cameras, loaned out lenses or SIM cards in the field, and all kinds of other issues when the unexpected happens.
+Knowing who to go with, who’s charging way more than they should, bear behavior, animal habits, weather, terrain, alternate routes, Murphy’s Law, first aid — these only come from decades of living here.
+We’ve fixed broken or drenched cameras, loaned out lenses or SIM cards, and all kinds of issues when the unexpected happens.
 You’ll get tons of tips on Alaska, animals and photography.
 And by the way, we’re eager to hear about your experiences!

 We have lots of returning visitors…